pulumi/registry/themes/default/content/registry/packages/postgresql/installation-configuration.md

     $ pulumi config set postgresql:user YYYYYYYYYYYYYY
     ```

 If you are going to set `postgresql:password`, please remember to pass `--secret` so that it is properly encrypted.
-A full set
+The complete list of
-of configuration parameters can be found listed on the [Project README](https://github.com/pulumi/pulumi-postgresql/blob/master/README.md).
+configuration parameters is in the [PostgreSQL provider README](https://github.com/pulumi/pulumi-postgresql/blob/master/README.md).